A jar of delicate pink rose petal jam, perfect for toast or gifting

 Each bite has a hint of rose.
 It feels like a gentle reminder of spring.

-My Little Story:
+Her Little Story:

 1. Can I use dried petals?